ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 Celebrating Our Volunteers

+As a first of its kind collaborative volunteer appreciation event, we received overwhelmingly positive feedback from volunteers who were grateful to be recognized.
 Volunteers and community leaders created new connections across organizations, and we laid the foundation for an exciting outdoor volunteering season to come—one in which we will continue to grow our shared community.

 Photo by Anacostia Riverkeeper